-The Black Mountain Backpack Camp at Monte Bello Open Space Preserve is the only campsite on District lands.
+The Black Mountain Backpack Camp at Monte Bello Open Space Preserve is the only campsite on Midpen lands.
 Only one-half hour from the midpeninsula cities below, the camp often serves as the first stopping place for backpackers wishing to hike from the valley to the coast.
 The camp is a 1.5-mile hike from Page Mill Road and includes a 500-foot uphill climb from the parking lot.
-Five single campsites are available for one night stays throughout the year.
+Five single campsites are available for one- or two-night stays throughout the year.
 A permit is required, and the fee is $2 per night per camper payable by an online invoice emailed to you once the application is received and space is confirmed.

 Reservations are issued on a first come, first served basis for one- or two-night stays throughout the year.